-The City of Cambridge installs parking meters to provide short term parking for visitors and patrons of Cambridge businesses.
-Most on street meters have a two hour time limit; others have 30 or 60 minute limits.
+The City of Cambridge installs parking meters to provide short-term parking for visitors and patrons of Cambridge businesses.
+Most on-street meters have a two hour maximum time limit; others have 30 or 60 minute maximum time limits.
 To see the specific location of meters on a map click here.
-If you need to park for longer than the posted time limit, please use one of the City parking garages or City parking lots that provide public parking.
+If you need to park for longer than the posted maximum time limit, please use one of the City parking garages or City parking lots that provide public parking.

-Signs at meters that say except during certain hours and days mean that the meters and the time limit are not in effect on those days.
-For example, a sign says 2-HR Parking, 8AM - 6PM, Except Sat & Sun. means that the parking at that location is unrestricted for hours and meter payments are not required from 6PM on Friday night until 8AM on Monday.
-Vehicles with a City of Cambridge Resident Parking Permit may park in such locations during that entire unrestricted time.
-Other vehicles are limited to 24 hours under the City's Storage regulation.
+Signs at meters that say "Except" during certain hours and days, mean that the meters and the maximum time limit are not in effect on those days or during those times.
+For example, a sign that says "2-HR Parking, 8AM - 6PM, Except Sat & Sun" means that the parking at that location is unrestricted, and meter payments are not required, from 6PM on Friday night until 8AM on Monday morning.

 Street Cleaning at Meters

 Some meters are in street cleaning areas and vehicles will be ticketed and towed if parked at a meter during the day and time posted for street cleaning.
 In most cases, the street cleaning restriction at parking meters is from 7am to 10am.

 There are times when temporary no parking signs may be attached to a meter.
 These signs will state the date, times, and reason for the restriction.
 Please read these signs carefully as vehicles are subject to being ticketed and towed during these posted times.

 There are several methods which can be used to submit a parking ticket dispute so that the Department can investigate your claim if you feel you have been ticketed for a meter violation incorrectly.
 You can complete the online dispute form, mail the information to the address on the ticket, or visit our office to file a dispute.